CosmWasm/book/src/basics/execute.md

 # }
 ```

-The entrypoint itself has also to be created in `src/lib.rs`:
+The entry point itself also has to be created in `src/lib.rs`:

 ```rust,noplayground
 use cosmwasm_std::{entry_point, Binary, Deps, DepsMut, Env, MessageInfo, Response, StdResult};